lybekk/offPIM/README.md

 ## Usage

-node_modules have been removed from repository.
-For local customization and development, run <code>npm install</code> first
+For local customization and development, run <code>npm install</code> first.

-Tested with 30 000+ documents and seems to work fine.
+Tested with 30 000+ documents and seems to work fine (5K in offPIM, while the rest is archived on Remote DB).
 Index optmizations are done continously (tips welcome).

 ### Compiles and hot-reloads for development
 ```